|

 cold hands and feet, dry skin and memory and

-concentration problems, subclincal hypothyroidism may
+concentration problems, sub clincal hypothyroidism may

 be at the root of the problem.
-Orthodox

-behavioral modification programs and medications
+behavioral modification programs and with drugs.
+Although autism does

-psychological disorder, the brain is a physical
+seem to be a psychological disorder, the brain is a physical

-entity, whose functioning can be significantly
+part of the person, whose functioning can be

-improved through nutritional therapies.
+improved through nutrition.

-Environmental physicians, doctors who study the
+defined as doctors who study the

 relationship between patients and their environment,